 A biology degree helps open the door to a broad range of fields including health care, food science, public health, biotechnology, conservation and natural resource management.
-Many biology graduates continue on to professional and graduate programs in health care, research and education.
+Biology graduates may choose to continue on to professional and graduate programs in health care, research and education.